 Car accidents are one of the leading causes of death among underage drivers, including teenagers and young adults.
 These accidents occur for various reasons.
 However, some of the major causes include distracted driving, inexperienced driving, and underage drinking.
 If law enforcement stops you on the road in California as an underage (under 21) driver, you may be subject to criminal charges and potential penalties if any amount of alcohol is detected in your system.
 California law imposes specific penalties for convicted DUI drivers to discourage the practice of driving under the influence.
 It is essential to consult with an underage DUI lawyer if you have run afoul of California DUI laws or stand accused of this offense.

 You can find yourself facing significant negative consequences in the wake of a DUI charge filed against you.
-If this is your current plight, our team at Spolin Law P.C. can defend your rights and mount a strong defense on your behalf.
-To set up a free initial consultation about your case with a skilled DUI lawyer, call us today at (310) 424-5816, or send us a message through our contact form.
+If this is your current plight, our team at a qualified criminal defense firm can defend your rights and mount a strong defense on your behalf.
+To set up a free initial consultation about your case with a skilled DUI lawyer, contact SPCRC's Recommended Lawyers, or send us a message through our contact form.

 California’s “Zero Tolerance” Law — Vehicle Code 23136